msatul1305/Linux/Linux/LinuxCommandOptions_and_Basic_commands.md

     - ls -S
   - -t(time): sort by modification time
     - ls -lt
   - -u: user or update
     - chmod u+rwx,go-w file.txt (as user)
     - cp -u *.html destination (as update)
       - it only copies files that either don't exist in the destination directory or
       - have a newer modification timestamp than their counterparts in the destination directory.
       - it performs an "update" copy, skipping files that are already up-to-date in the destination.
+  - -v or --verbose
-  - -v:
+    - cp -v
+      - Display informative messages as the copy is performed.
   - -w:
   - -x:
   - -y: